ywangd/peek/CONTRIBUTING.rst

 2. If the pull request adds functionality, the docs should be updated.
 Put your new functionality into a function with a docstring, and add the feature to the list in README.rst.
-3. The pull request should work for Python 3.6, 3.7 and 3.8.
-Check
-   https://github.com/ywangd/peek/actions and make sure that the tests pass.
+3. The pull request should work for all supported Python versions.
+Check https://github.com/ywangd/peek/actions and make sure that the tests pass.

 Tips